alexajuno/notes/book/The Code of The Extraordinary Mind.md

 - Some statements about beliefs and habits, quite obvious given the example of life in the Amazon jungle.

 - This book often takes the quotes, the examples from famous people to prove its points.
 I don't know.
 I mean this book's starting point is about extraordinary minds, so I guess it's the way this book work, but I don't really like that.
+### Chapter 4 - Rewrite your models of reality

+- Talking about the model of not having enough, leads to trying to prove (I don't know how to write this better.
+It's not just proving, but more.😭)
+- Some other model changes but I didn't focus to read that.
+Probably not interested.
+- The ideas of this part are mostly around we were affected by brules, by wrong models, esp. in childhood and how changing them will help.
+This, yes, uhm but I wonder if the changes can be that obvious.
+Everything takes time.

+ #### External Models of Reality
+ - The first idea about human intuition, I'm not totally agree with this because yep, intuition does a lot of work for us, but actually the result often not in the control of that intuition I think.
+The amount of luck, a.k.a. external factors just take too much contribution here.
+So intuition feels like unconscious heuristic algorithm that not really work.
+But I mean because of uncontrollable outcome, then whatever we choose, when looking back, somehow will lead to good results anyway.
+- mind-body healing: I don't know what this book is trying to work on.
+Too broad topics here.
+I mean there are tons and tons of models like this.
+Why does he choose the mind-body?
+I would say the only reason is making the book longer and the author can express himself further rather than something really useful.
+- happy at work: same above
+- spritual but not religious: same
+- Is this book some sort of promotion for his website and business?
+Links to the website are everywhere.
+I would say that I don't really like this book so far.
+Not too new ideas but not focused ideas either.
+### Chapter 5: Upgrade your systems for living